 Trauma is not what happened to you

-I wrote a blog earlier this year (Click HERE to read that one) which was something of an introduction to trauma, a framework or a lens through which to make sense of what we mean when we use the term trauma.
-Trauma is an interesting word because the official definition of it looks like this:
+Last week I shared a bit of a recap on trauma, which was something of an introduction to trauma.
+This week I want to expand that conversation a bit to provide a framework or a lens through which we can hopefully make sense of what we mean when we use the term trauma.
+Trauma is an interesting word because the official dictionary definition of it looks like this:

 - a deeply distressing or disturbing experience.